Mojiajun2022/MPAOP/README.md

 mpirun -np N julia fit.jl
 ```

+where N is the number of cores for parallel processing.
 The output of each iteration will be displayed on the terminal if `disp=true`, and the process of each iteration will be saved in the "fitting_process" file if `write=true`.